Morning

 They sigh.

-"I'll go grab it, you stay in here and take that off.
+"I'll go grab it, you can get changed in here.
 There's no cameras, don't worry."

 Katherine turns for the door.